Homes for Sale in Foley

 Foley Public Schools ISD 51 serves residents of the city.
 The district prides itself on open communications between teachers, students and parents.
-Developing well-rounded individuals who achieve is a central focus of the district’s schools.
+Developing well-rounded, successful individuals is a central focus of the district’s schools.

-Foley currently has no public transportation options, other than public school bus services for students.
+Foley currently has no public transportation options.
+Public school busses are provided for students.

 The city council is comprised of four city councilmembers and one mayor.
 Meetings are held on the first and third Tuesday of every month at City Hall.

 The town is named after the four Foley brothers – lumber barons from Ontario who moved to the area in late 19th century.
 The lumber business boomed, and along with it, stores and other types of businesses popped up to supply workers with much needed supplies.
 In the decades since that time, the area has transitioned from a wood-based economy to a farming economy.